5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 ## About
 This section includes OpenCore configs for Intel CPUs based on the work of **Gabriel Luchina** who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.
 I took his base configs and modified them so they work out of the box (hopefully).

-**No AMD?** Since setting-up AMD systems depends a lot on the used combination of CPU and mainboard a lot of customization around MMIO are neccessary.
+**No AMD?** Since setting-up AMD systems depends a lot on the used combination of CPU and mainboard a lot of customization around MMIO are necessary.
 So based on this [discussion](https://github.com/ic005k/QtOpenCoreConfig/issues/88), I decided to remove AMD templates from the equation, since generating a working EFI based on generic templates seems unrealistic as of now.

 ## New approach: generating EFIs from `config.plist`
 Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools (OCAT) to generate the whole EFI folder based on the config included in the App's database.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.

-Included are about 60 configs for AMD and Intels CPUs, covering a wide range of supported Desktop CPUs, vendors and chipsets.
+Included are about 40 configs for Intel CPUs, covering a wide range of supported Desktop CPUs, vendors and chipsets.

 ### Included Files and Settings
 - Base configs for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets
 - Required SSDT Hotpatches for each CPU family (some are disabled – check before deployment!)
-- Neccessary Quirks for each CPU Family (also available as Presets inside of OCAT)
+- Necessary Quirks for each CPU Family (also available as Presets inside of OCAT)
 - Necessary Device Properties for each platform (mostly Framebuffer Patches for: iGPU only, iGPU+dGPU and GPU only)
 - Base-set of Kexts (see chart below)
 - `MinDate` and `MinVersion` for the APFS Driver set to `-1`, so all macOS versions are supported.